dof-dss/nicsdru_unity/README.md

 - `composer install`
 - `lando start`

-Or, if available, you may also fetch the database and import this:
+Or, if available, you may also fetch the database and import this :

 `platform db:dump` (you'll need to select project, environment and required site e.g. 'uregni')